jgerstmayr/EXUDYN/docs/RST/cInterface/GeneralContact.rst

 Structure to define general and highly efficient contact functionality in multibody systems\ (Note that GeneralContact is still developed, use with care.).
 For further explanations and theoretical backgrounds, see Section :ref:`seccontacttheory`\ .
+Internally, the contacts are stored with global indices, which are in the following list: [numberOfSpheresMarkerBased, numberOfANCFCable2D, numberOfTrigsRigidBodyBased], see alsothe output of GetPythonObject().

 .. code-block:: python
    :linenos: